Learn how to make beaded snowflake ornaments with our step-by-step craft project video tutorial for kids and adults!

 - First, grab the tip of the wire form with round-nose pliers.

-4. Add a hanger to each DIY snowflake ornament.
+5. Add a hanger to each DIY snowflake ornament (optional):

-- First, cut a piece of ribbon or monofilament line
+- Cut a piece of ribbon or monofilament line

-- Next, tie it to the loop of one arm of each snowflake craft to make the hanger for the ornament.
+- Thread it through the loop of one of the arms of each snowflake craft and tie the ends together to make the ornament’s hanger.

-- Finally, hang your homemade beaded snowflake ornaments on the Christmas Tree, Winter Solstice Tree, or a sunlit window.
-Or give them to family and friends as a gift!
-Snowflake ornaments are a great gift idea.
+- Use the ornament loop to hang your homemade beaded snowflake ornaments on the Christmas Tree, Winter Solstice Tree, or a sunlit window.

-5. Repete the steps above to make more snowflake ornament crafts.
+6. Repeat the steps above to make more snowflake ornament crafts:

 - Repeat steps one through four as needed.

-- In other words, make as many snowflake crafts as you want with these instructions and the video tutorial below.
+- In other words, you can make as many snowflake crafts as you want using these instructions and the video tutorial below.
+But I recommend sticking with an even number of beaded winter snowflakes.

 Related: Rhinestone Pinecone Ornaments